|

 aberration term, either for the phase (ΦS)

-or wavefront (ZS)
+or wavefront (ZS,

 deviation

-for lower-order spherical is zero for ρ2=0.5±1/√12,
+for lower-order spherical is zero when the sum in brackets is zero.
+This

 regardless of the size of aberration, since the sum of